Tues: 10 am - 5 pm

 Yes, we offer short, intermediate and expert loops.

-- For the intermediate loop, we will stay on the Eastside for the whole loop.
+- For the intermediate loop, we will bike on the Eastside.
 It will pass through Whitaker Woods, Pudding Pond area, and the historic Redstone Quarry.
 At the half-way point we will serve refreshments: bagels, peanut butter, bananas, energy drinks, and water before the ride continues through the Eastside back to Whitaker Woods in North Conway Village, the starting point.
-Some of the trails we mark: Sticks & Stones, Kearsarge Brook, Beaver Fever, Lower Sidehill, Swamp, Muffler, Pillar to Pond, etc.
+Some of the trails we ride: Sticks & Stones, Kearsarge Brook, Beaver Fever, Lower Sidehill, Swamp, Muffler, Pillar to Pond, etc.

-- The expert loop for experienced mountain bikers will also stay on the Eastside and combines several technically challenging trails and lots of bridges.
+- The expert loops for experienced mountain bikers will also stay on the Eastside and combine several technically challenging trails and lots of bridges.
+These trails serve as "bookends" (pun intended!) to the intermediate trails.
 Examples are: Red Tail Trail, Kettle Ridge, Upper Sidehill, Rattlesnake, Outer Limits, Twilight Zone, etc.